tytydraco/yessleep/out/Today_I_feltunusual.md

 I cannot let myself hurt them.

-My lasers are going crazy and bouncing off of every object in the area like a light reflects off a mirror.
+My lasers are going crazy and bouncing off of every object in the area like light reflecting off a mirror.

 All their innocent brains are floating away.